-C. Allen Parker (age 62)
+C. Allen Parker (age 63)

-Senior Executive Vice President and General Counsel since March 2017;

-Presiding Partner at the law firm of Cravath, Swaine & Moore LLP from January 2013 to December 2016;

-Deputy Presiding Partner at Cravath, Swaine & Moore LLP from January 2007 to December 2012;

-Partner in the Corporate Department at Cravath, Swaine & Moore LLP from June 1990 to March 2017.

-Mr. Parker has served with the Company for 1 year.
+Senior Executive Vice President and General Counsel since March 2017; Presiding Partner at the law firm of Cravath, Swaine & Moore LLP from January 2013 to December 2016; Deputy Presiding Partner at Cravath, Swaine & Moore LLP from January 2007 to December 2012; Partner in the Corporate Department at Cravath, Swaine & Moore LLP from June 1990 to March 2017.
+Mr. Parker has served with the Company for 2 years.

+Perry G. Pelos (age 55)
-Senior Executive Vice President (Wholesale Banking) since November 2016;

-Executive Vice President (Commercial Banking Services Group) from January 2016 to November 2016;

-Executive Vice President (Commercial Banking, f/k/a Middle Market Banking) from May 2009 to January 2016.

-Mr. Pelos has served with the Company or its predecessors for 30 years.
+Senior Executive Vice President (Wholesale Banking) since November 2016; Executive Vice President (Commercial Banking Services Group) from January 2016 to November 2016; Executive Vice President (Commercial Banking, f/k/a Middle Market Banking) from May 2009 to January 2016.
+Mr. Pelos has served with the Company or its predecessors for 31 years.

-John R. Shrewsberry (age 52)
+John R. Shrewsberry (age 53)

-Senior Executive Vice President and Chief Financial Officer since May 2014;

-President and Chief Executive Officer (Wells Fargo Securities, LLC) from November 2009 to May 2014.

-Mr. Shrewsberry has served with the Company or its predecessors for 19 years.
+Senior Executive Vice President and Chief Financial Officer since May 2014; President and Chief Executive Officer (Wells Fargo Securities, LLC) from November 2009 to May 2014.
+Mr. Shrewsberry has served with the Company or its predecessors for 20 years.

-Timothy J. Sloan (age 57)
+Timothy J. Sloan (age 58)

-President since November 2015 and Chief Executive Officer since October 2016;

-Chief Operating Officer from November 2015 to October 2016; Senior Executive Vice President (Wholesale Banking) from May 2014 to November 2015;

-Senior Executive Vice President and Chief Financial Officer from February 2011 to May 2014.

-Mr. Sloan has served with the Company or its predecessors for 30 years.

-Jonathan G. Weiss (age 60)
+President since November 2015 and Chief Executive Officer since October 2016; Chief Operating Officer from November 2015 to October 2016; Senior Executive Vice President (Wholesale Banking) from May 2014 to November 2015; Senior Executive Vice President and Chief Financial Officer from February 2011 to May 2014.
+Mr. Sloan has served with the Company or its predecessors for 31 years.
+Jonathan G. Weiss (age 61)

-Senior Executive Vice President (Wealth and Investment Management) since July 2017;

-President and Chief Executive Officer of Wells Fargo Securities, LLC from May 2014 to June 2017; Managing Director of Wells Fargo Securities, LLC (Investment Banking, Securities & Markets, f/k/a Investment Banking & Capital Markets) from June 2008 to May 2014.

-Mr. Weiss has served with the Company or its predecessors for 12 years.
+Senior Executive Vice President (Wealth and Investment Management) since July 2017; President and Chief Executive Officer of Wells Fargo Securities, LLC from May 2014 to June 2017; Managing Director of Wells Fargo Securities, LLC (Investment Banking, Securities & Markets, f/k/a Investment Banking & Capital Markets) from June 2008 to May 2014.
+Mr. Weiss has served with the Company for 13 years.

 There is no family relationship between any of the Company's executive officers or directors.
-All executive officers serve at the pleasure of the Board of
+All executive officers serve at the pleasure of the Board of Directors.